-Currently, the Chief Executive Officers in the Federal Government Agencies have had to activate a legal bypass system, which would enable them to give awards to their employees as entrenched in their enabling Acts, instead of embarking on full-scale negotiation.
-If this continues to happen, then a critical element of the union rights would have been taken away and replaced by the company management's directing will and discretion.
-Using discretion in granting awards has washed off a critical and essential element resident in the collective bargaining process's cocktail, which makes it an exercise worth looking into among social dialogue partners.
+Currently, the chief executive officers in the agencies have had to activate a legal bypass system that enables them to give awards to their employees as entrenched in their enabling Acts, instead of embarking on full-scale negotiation.
+If this situation continues, a critical element of union rights will have been taken away and replaced by company management’s directing will and discretion.
+Using discretion in granting awards has washed off a critical and essential element resident in the collective bargaining cocktail, which makes it an exercise worth looking into by social dialogue partners.

-The President of the Federal Republic must approve any collective bargaining agreement for the Federal Government Agencies because he is the Minister of Petroleum Resources and, at the same time, the Chairman of the NNPC Board.
-The Board of the NNPC is a constitutionally recognized body legally charged with the responsibility of determining the emoluments of its staff as contained in the first schedule, part A of the Supplementary Provisions relating to fixing the salaries of the Managing Director and his immediate subordinates as follows:
+The president of the Federal Republic of Nigeria must approve any collective bargaining agreement for the federal government agencies because he is the minister of Petroleum Resources and, at the same time, the chair of the NNPC board.
+The board of the NNPC is a constitutionally recognized body legally charged with the responsibility of determining the emoluments of its staff as contained in the Nigerian National Petroleum Corporation Act (Federal Republic of Nigeria, 1990).
+Of particular interest are the supplementary provisions relating to fixing the salaries of the NNPC managing director and immediate subordinates in part A:

-Section 9.
-(1).
-The salaries of the Managing Director of the Corporation and his immediate subordinates shall be such as may be determined from time to time by the National Council of Ministers.
+9. (1) The salaries of the Managing Director of the Corporation and of his immediate subordinates shall be such as may be determined from time to time by the National Council of Ministers.

 (2) The salaries of the other employees of the Corporation shall be determined by the Corporation.

-(3).
-Subject to any regulations made under paragraph 10 of this Schedule, the corporation shall pay to any of its employees such as pensions and gratuities as it may determine.
+(3) Subject to any regulations made under paragraph 10 of this Schedule, the corporation shall pay to any of its employees such pensions and gratuities as it may determine.

-Section 10.
-The Board may make regulations providing for:
+10. The Board may make regulations providing for-

-(a) the conditions of service of its employees.
+(a) the conditions of service of its employees;

-(b) the grant of pensions, gratuities, and other retiring benefits to its employees and their dependents, and the grant of gratuities to the estates or dependents of its deceased employees, and
+(b) the grant of pensions, gratuities and other retiring benefits to its employees and their dependants, and the grant of gratuities to the estates or dependants of its deceased employees; and

-(c) the establishment and maintenance of medical benefit funds, superannuation funds and provident funds and the contributions (if any) payable to it, and the benefits receivable therefrom.
+(c) the establishment and maintenance of medical benefit funds, superannuation funds and provident funds and the contributions (if any) payable thereto and the benefits receivable therefrom.

-The country's battered and monolithic economic base, unstable crude oil prices, coronavirus meltdown, sabotage of oil and gas installations, dollar-driven imported petroleum products, wholesale exportation of crude oil and the inability to add value to the linkages within the production chain; inefficiencies in the refining sector, government's unfettered interventions in the affairs of these agencies, etc., would likely pose real challenges for the unions, in bid to fulfill the collective bargaining mandates on behalf of their members.
-There is no likelihood that things are probably going to get better soon.
-Until these agencies become self-funding and removed from the Federal Government's apron strings, management and the unions in these organizations will continuously conflict with collective bargaining issues.
-Therefore, the PENGASSAN and NUPENG must, as a matter of necessity, urgently advocate for the full commercialization of the NNPC using the NNLG model and passage of the Petroleum Industry Bill into law.
+The unions, in their bid to fulfill the collective bargaining mandates on behalf of their members, face many real challenges: the country’s battered and monolithic economic base; unstable crude oil prices; the coronavirus meltdown; sabotage of oil and gas installations; dollar-driven importation of petroleum products; wholesale exportation of crude oil and the inability to add value within the production chain; inefficiencies in the refining sector; and the government’s unfettered interventions in the affairs of these agencies.
+There is no likelihood that things are going to get better soon.
+Until these agencies become self-funding and removed from the federal government’s apron strings, management and the unions in these organizations will continuously conflict with collective bargaining issues.
+Therefore, the Petroleum and Natural Gas Senior Staff Association of Nigeria (PENGASSAN) and the Nigeria Union of Petroleum and Natural Gas Workers (NUPENG) must, as a matter of necessity, urgently advocate for the full commercialization of the NNPC based on the Nigeria LNG Ltd. model and for passage of the Petroleum Industry Bill into law.

-Collective bargaining encourages a system of reaching workable agreements driven by flexibility instead of positions.
+Reach workable agreements driven by flexibility instead of positions